 In Something Positive, Ollie sees Davan as his Arch-Enemy.
 Davan wasn't even aware that Ollie hated him until Ollie recently confronted him and declared that they were enemies.
 This is because Ollie blames Davan for derailing Ollie's theater career years ago when it was really Ollie's own incompetence that did it.
 Davan is actually a bit upset by this.

-The Monarch, of The Venture Brothers, considers Dr. Venture his mortal arch-enemy and embarks on several attempts to kill him and his sons for no particular reason.
+The Monarch, of The Venture Bros., considers Dr. Venture his mortal arch-enemy and embarks on several attempts to kill him and his sons for no particular reason.
 Through most of the first season, the Ventures repeatedly undercut the Monarch's claims to be their most hated foe.
 By the end of the second season, however, their status as nemeses has become much more solidified, though Dr. Venture still doesn't really care for him.

 Also from Venture Brothers, Henchman 21 is convinced that he is destined to destroy Brock Sampson, who almost always responds to 21's exposition with "Who are you again?"